-After having children, and seeing them 24/7, you realise these little human beings are capable of some behaviour you just simply can’t understand.
+After having children, and seeing them 24/7, you realize these little human beings are capable of some behavior you just simply can’t understand.
 Why did your two-year-old draw on the wall… again?
 Why?

 You find the patience to deal with your own toddler, but you might find it harder with someone else’s.
 Why?
 Perhaps you’re simply exhausted from your own children.
-Perhaps you realise just how calculated misbehaviour can seem.
+Perhaps you realize just how calculated misbehavior can seem.

 It isn’t uncommon for a former Mary Poppins to find herself just a little less fond of everyone else’s children.

 When you have a baby or toddler, your child is on or with you nearly all day (and often all night).
 As she begins preschool, then elementary school, and even later, it’s easy for you to wake up and realize you don’t really know your own child like you thought you did.

 You half expect this when your child becomes a teen.
 You’re prepared to try to fight against it happening.
 But you just might wake up one day and not recognize your 4 or 8-year-old.